KamiPar/YourList/.clinerules/spring-boot.md

 - Use SLF4J for logging instead of `System.out.println`
 - Prefer using lambdas and streams over imperative loops and conditionals where appropriate
 - Use `Optional` to avoid `NullPointerException`
+- When implementing REST controllers in Spring Boot, use the @ResponseStatus annotation with the appropriate HTTP status code instead of returning a ResponseEntity object if the method only needs to return a response body and a fixed status.